Ametrysinine/LocalGems/README.md

 Source: https://www.mongodb.com/resources/languages/mern-stack-tutorial

 1. npm install in both /server and /client
-2. Set up .env file in /server if not present
+2. Set up .env file in /server if not present and in /client
 3. In /server, run:

 ```